 - Compassionately demonstrate what respectful behavior should look like.

 If you’re concerned your child is being bullied or may be bullying others, there are several places you can turn to if you need additional help managing the situation.
-This free download, Quick Assessment: Does My Child or Teen Need Professional Help?, will provide you with 10 questions that will help you decide if your child would benefit from counseling or therapy.
+This free download, Quick Assessment: Could Your Child or Teen Benefit from Mental Health Treatment?, will provide you with 10 questions that will help you decide if your child would benefit from counseling or therapy.